wolffc/typo3-ext-style-to-inline/README.rst

 Found a bug
 ===========
-please Report the bug at the github repositior< https://github.com/wolffc/typo3-ext-style-to-inline/issues
+please Report the bug at the github repositiory https://github.com/wolffc/typo3-ext-style-to-inline/issues